Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 Well, the roles – and comedy – of Edith and Madame Arcati come from their roles as working women.

 Rutherford brings Arcati to life with her mannerisms and astonishing facial tics.
-The Condomines find her to be ridiculous and laughable – because she’s outside their upper class circle of normality.
+The Condomines find her to be ridiculous and laughable – because she’s outside their class circle.
 She’s hale and hearty, rather than delicate and retiring.
 She works for a living.
 And of course, she’s old and unmarried (compare Bette Davis in The Nanny).

 Similarly, Edith is a plain, dumpy housemaid.
 She scampers rather than walking with grace.
 She’s at the bottom of the social chain – and so she’s invisible.